nostack-dev/ministate/README.md

 ## Embedded `<script>` Tags in Components
 - Each component must have an embedded `<script>` tag inside the root `<div>` element (e.g., `<div id="myComponent"><script>...</script></div>`).

-## No document.getElementById or similar inside Components
+## No Direct DOM Access within Components
 - Components must not directly invoke document functions, such as document.getElementById.
 Instead, they should rely solely on the MiniState API methods like watch, wire, and requestLocalStateChange to manage their state and interactions.